Valery Lantratov: Biography

 Lantratov has appeared in the United States as a guest artist with the Portland Ballet and Boston Ballet and was a guest instructor with the Boston Ballet.
 From 2000 to 2003 Lantratov directed one of two touring companies for SMI, Inc's Moscow Ballet and danced the rôle of Drosselmeier in the company's "Great Russian Nutcracker" production.
 "Valery Lantratov's Drosselmeier is young, vibrant and full of explosive energy," wrote reviewer Nancy Johnson.
 "The mischief in his eyes reaches the back of the house."
 In 2004, however, he publicly split with Moscow Ballet's U.S.-based production company.

 In 2004, Lantratov premiered the rôle of Czar Nicholas II in the ballet Rasputin staged by the New Imperial Russian Ballet in St. Petersburg, Russia, with the production being taken to Moscow in 2005.
 The ballet, which featured Farouk Ruzimatov in the rôle of Rasputin, drew protests from Orthodox fundamentalists.
 Nicholas II was canonized by the Russian Orthodox Church in 2000.
 The protestors objected to the depiction of a saint in ballet and especially to the concept of Nicholas II costumed in tights.
 Lantratov arranged a photoshoot with his costume to show that he would not wear tights in the production.

-Lantratov is the father of Vladislav Lantratov of the Bolshoi Ballet.